sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 10 Slash Gu

 Effect: You throw a 5 meter wide blade of supercondensed sword qi in a 100 meter long line.
-All creatures in the area take 200 rending damage. **Dodge** tests to avoid this attack are made with a +20 penalty.
+All creatures in the area take 200 rending damage.
+If this damage is dealt to a creature's hit points, they gain *bleeding 5*. **Dodge** tests to avoid this attack are made with a +20 penalty.

 ### Split Mountain Gu
 *Rank 5 Attack*

+Previous Rank: Split Hill Gu

 Cost: 40 portions